geoserver/geoserver-cloud/src/config-transpiler/README.md

 The transpiler provides clear error messages for unsupported patterns:

 ```
-UnsupportedOperationException: Nested bean definitions are not supported.
+UnsupportedOperationException: Static factory methods are not supported.
-Found nested bean in property 'layerGroupVisibilityPolicy' of bean 'advertisedCatalog'
+Found factory-method 'createInstance' in bean 'exampleBean'
 ```

 This fail-fast approach ensures you know exactly what needs to be addressed before implementing support for additional patterns.